gehadfatah/News/README.md

 [13]: https://newsapi.org/

 ## Architecture
-news is based on MVVM architecture with search q keyword in search view and pagination for 20 articles.
+news is based on MVVM with clean architecture.

 ## Unit Testing Frameworks
 Unit Tests verify the interactions of viewmodels between repositories and dao & REST api requests.